samrap/acf-fluent/docs/02-builder-methods.md

             ->get();
 ```

-When we call the builder's get method, it will now check to make sure the call to `get_field` has returned a null or empty value.
-If the value is null or empty, we will instead get the string 'Hello World', otherwise we will get the actual value of the `heading` field.
+When we call the builder's `get` method, it will now check the value returned from `get_field()` is niether `null` nor empty.
+If the value is null or empty it will return string 'Hello World', otherwise we will get the actual value of the `heading` field.
 In the scope of this package, the term "empty" refers to an empty array or a string whose length is zero.

 #### `Samrap\Acf\Fluent\Builder::expect(string $type)`